0Zaga0/Streamer-Status-Reddit-Bot/readme.md

+## Purpose

 This Reddit bot will check the status of Azubu/Twitch streamers, and update a subreddit's sidebar to show whether or not the  streamers are online.
+It was built for a Reddit user in [/r/RequestABot](https://www.reddit.com/r/RequestABot/).

+## How to Use

 By utilizing subreddit CSS, the streamers' statuses can also be moved to the subreddit's header
 <img src="http://i.imgur.com/YVBgMYv.png">